OpnLaaS/opnlaas/docs/Charter.md

 * As a Student, I want to use bare metal servers with minimal setup so that I don't have to deal with the technical parts of the underlying system.
 * As a Researcher, I want to be able to provision bare metal system so I am able to work on low level components of systems (such as network interface functions) that may be not be accessible in a virtualized environment.
 * As an Instructor, I want to easily create bare metal hosts so that I can allow students to use them for assignments.
-* As a Student, I want to access detailed hardware metrics and logs for troubleshooting.
+* As a Chess Coach, I want to access detailed hardware metrics and logs for troubleshooting, so that I can identify performance issues affecting simulations or training workloads.

 ### **Feature 4 – Monitoring and Logging**